Home > Practical Implications of Stress

 Mental Effects of Stress

-Stress occurs when a person finds that he is incapable of mobilizing his intellectual, physical and social resources to meet the demands of a situation.
-Most of the stress is generated from:
+Stress occurs when a person finds that they are incapable of mobilizing their intellectual, physical and social resources to meet the demands of a situation.
+Most stress is generated from:

 - work overload,